gfx-rs/rspirv/rspirv/README.md

 The [parser][doc-parser] handles decoding and parsing of SPIR-V binary modules according to the [grammar][doc-grammar], the parsed instructions are sent to the [consumer][doc-consumer].

+The data representation, as the name shows, focuses on presenting the data within a SPIR-V module; a higher level structured representation is currently under developing.

 Usage
 -----